maziac/DeZog/documentation/Usage.md

-# Usage of DeZog - the VS Code Z80 Debug Adapter
+# Usage of DeZog - the VS Code Z80 Debugger

 This document describes the features of DeZog and how they can be used.